cakephp/docs/en/orm/database-basics.rst

 password
     The password for the account.
 database
-    The name of the database for this connection to use. port (*optional*)
+    The name of the database for this connection to use.
+Avoid using ``.`` in your database name.
+Because of how it complicates identifier quoting CakePHP does not support ``.`` in database names. port (*optional*)
     The TCP port or Unix socket used to connect to the server. encoding